 4.5.
 Jurisdictional Limitation of Use

 The Providence Web site originates and is intended for use in the United States.
-Providence does not claim that any information or materials on this Web site is appropriate or may be used outside of the United States.
-Access to information or materials may not be legal by certain persons or in certain countries.
+Providence does not claim that any tools, information or materials on this Web site are appropriate or may be used outside of the United States.
+Access to tools, information or materials may not be legal by certain persons or in certain countries.
 If you access the site from outside the United States, you do so at your own risk and are responsible for compliance with the laws of your jurisdiction.

 6. Services Availability and Limitations

-Providence will attempt to keep the Providence site available at all times, but availability may be interrupted from time to time for maintenance, repair, upgrade or other activities, due to technical problems, or due to natural disaster or other emergency.
-Providence is not responsible for and cannot control the availability of third party communications services necessary to connect to the Providence site.
+Providence will attempt to keep the Providence Web site available at all times, but availability may be interrupted from time to time for maintenance, repair, upgrade or other activities, due to technical problems, or due to natural disaster or other emergency.
+Providence is not responsible for and cannot control the availability of third party communications services necessary to connect to the Providence Web site.

-7. Digital Millennium Copyright Act (“DMCA”) Provisions
+7. Digital Millennium Copyright Act Provisions

 Owners of copyrighted works who believe that their rights under U.S. copyright law have been infringed by a use of Providence may report an alleged infringement to Providence by following the relevant provisions of the Digital Millennium Copyright Act of 1998 (the "DMCA") rights, by sending Providence’ authorized agent a notification of alleged infringement that satisfies the requirements of the DMCA.
 Upon receipt of a satisfactory notice of alleged infringement Providence will promptly investigate the allegations, and respond appropriately, including removal of or blocking access to allegedly infringing content.